-A. ANSI, CPSC, ASTM or Snell approved helmets must be worn by racers at all times when on the bike. -DQ
+A. ANSI, CPSC, ASTM or Snell approved helmets must be properly worn, fastened, by racers at all times when on the bike. -DQ

 B. No racer or crew member may wear clothing that displays poor taste or which promotes tobacco or hard liquor products. -DQ